FreeYourStream/freedeck-configurator/README.md

 #### Button Settings

 These settings change the behaviour of your FreeDeck when you press a button or display.
 However you wanna call it.
-For all modes (except one beta mode for now) you can have a short and a long press function.
+For all modes (except text mode for now) you can have a short and a long press function.
 So something different will happen when you press longer than a specific amount of time (300ms is the default value) on one display.
 This can be usefull if you have a mute button for Discord or Teamspeak.
 Then you can put the deafen functionality on the same button just with a long press. **Please read the _Disclaimer_ at the bottom of the settings modal.**

 ##### Modes